Accessibility by Design

 The Alchemie Epiphany logo with a gradient on the letters from red to yellow and rays coming from the "i" in "Epiphany".

-Epiphany is Alchemie's new AI-powered system that is used to make all of our digitial interactives fully accessible.
+Epiphany is Alchemie's new AI-powered system that is used to make all of our digital interactives fully accessible.
 Through it, users can receive automatic alt text of the current state of the interactive, and interact with our AI learning assistant, Piph.

 A student on a computer with headphones on working on building the Lewis structure for ammonia with the Piph chat open, asking for guidance.